karlzam/ringed-seal-detector/_notes/paper_notes.md

 - SNR variability due to different locations
 - Statement about not enhancing SNR before feeding to neural network
 - Quasi-random time shifts are desirable for DNN classifier bc they encourage network to learn a more general, time translation invariant, representation of the upcall
+- F1 score defined as the "harmonic mean of precision and recall", attaches equal importance to the two

 ![plot](kirsebom.png)